 Freelancing has many perks, such as becoming your own boss, working in your pajamas, and setting your schedule and rates.
+But, it demands more effort and focus, and before beginning your freelance business, you must develop a soft computing skill.

 However, the career may occasionally feel like it has some downsides, such as inconsistency of work, a lack of company-sponsored health benefits, and loneliness.